young-kcd/firebird/builds/install/arch-specific/win32/installation_readme.txt

   if a previous version of Firebird Classic server is running.

-o There are known areas of overlap between the
-  32-bit and 64-bit installs:

-  - The service installer (instsvc) uses the same default instance name for 32-bit and 64-bit installations.
+o The service installer (instsvc) uses the same default instance name for 32-bit and 64-bit installations.
 This is by design.
 Services exist in a single name space.

-  - If the 32-bit and 64-bit control panel applets are installed they will both point to the same default instance.

 o Be sure to install as an administrator. ie, if using the binary installer right click and choose